Student-centric advice and objective recommendations

 Step 1: Take the PSAT

-The first step to winning a National Merit Scholarship is by performing well on the PSAT (specifically during a student’s junior year of high school).
+The first step to winning a National Merit Scholarship is to do well on the PSAT.
+You’ll have to get a good PSAT score during your junior year of high school).
 Specifically, you need to score within the top 1% of students.
 The good news about the PSAT is that it otherwise does not “count” in the admissions process and is not something that you will need to submit to colleges (you will submit the ACT or SAT instead).

 To maximize your PSAT, it is helpful to take a practice test beforehand.
 The Khan Academy, through a partnership with the College Board (which administers the PSAT and SAT) offers some great free resources.